search icon

 A 2018 U.S. Supreme Court decision did away with the physical presence requirement for a sales tax nexus.
 Now governments can use other criteria to determine if a business has a nexus within its borders, such as making a certain amount of sales or transactions in the area.

-Because the criteria for determining a nexus varies so wildly, online retailers need to do substantial research and/or consult a tax professional to know what their obligations are.
+Because the criteria for determining a nexus varies so wildly, online retailers need to do substantial research, or better yet, consult a tax professional to know what their obligations are.

 Sales Tax Rates